 The Google find my phone can be used to ring a stolen phone, lock a stolen phone, track stolen phone location, send a warning to the theft of your stolen phone, and a lot more.

-Note: Latter in this post we’d share with you how to use Google Android manager on your Android phone to secure your phone from future victim.
+Note: Later in this post we’d share with you how to enabled and use Google Android manager on your Android phone to secure your phone from being a victim in the future.

 Let start with find my phone introduction directly on Google search engine.
 Open your browser and search for “where is my phone” on Google.

-You can also help a friend rings or recover a lost phone using Android device manager.
+You can also help a friend rings or recover a lost phone using Android device manager typing “find my phone”.

-Note: With Google find my phone you can ring a stolen or missing phone and recover it.
+Note: With Google find my phone you can ring a stolen, find a missing phone, lock it, track it, and recover it.

-Note: You mus have a Gmail account and login to your Gmail account to use Google Android device manager.
-If you don’t have a valid Gmail account, learn the step-by-step guide to create Gmail account before proceeding.
+Note: You must have a Gmail account and login to your Gmail account to use Google Android device manager.
+If you don’t have a valid Gmail account, learn the step-by-step guide to create a Gmail account before proceeding.

 However, we assumed that you have logged on Gmail account on your phone before it was stolen or misplaced if you want to continue with this article and make sure you can track your phone location history if misplaced or stolen.
 Else, you may not be able to track the missing phone again.

-1. On you smartphone navigate to settings and click on security settings in personal section
+1. On your smartphone navigate to settings and click on security settings in the personal section

 2. Scroll down and click on device administrator